Zenika/karto/README.md

 - Zoom in and out by scrolling
 - Drag and drop pods to draw the perfect map of your cluster

-Hover over a pod to display details:
+Hover over an item to display details: name, namespace, labels, isolation (ingress/egress)... and more!
-- Name, namespace and labels
-- Isolation (ingress/egress)

-Hover over a route to investigate allowed traffic:
-- Source/target pod
-- Ports
-- Explanation (lack of isolation or network policies allowing traffic)

 ## Installation